High availability (HA) has been supported in Zabbix since version 6.0, but I had never actually tested it myself.

 What I Observed

 The HA feature provides redundancy only for Zabbix server processes.
-As a result, if web server redundancy is not required, a single web server is sufficient.

-The Zabbix Web frontend accesses the database directly to retrieve data.
+The Zabbix web frontend accesses the database directly to retrieve data.

-The Zabbix Web frontend dynamically follows the active Zabbix server when displaying server status.
+The Zabbix web frontend dynamically follows the active Zabbix server when displaying server status.

 The following diagram summarizes the actual communication flow observed during testing.